 The requirements for a PhD degree involve formal course work, a seminar presentation, special examinations, teaching, and research leading to the PhD thesis.
 More information about applying for the PhD degree can be found on the graduate admissions page.

 Thesis research is the most important aspect of doctoral work.
 Students generally select a research advisor and begin research during their first year of graduate school.
-Once admitted as a graduate student in chemistry, a student may choose to work with any faculty member in the School of Chemical Sciences.
+Once admitted as a graduate student in chemistry, a student may choose to work with any faculty member in the Department of Chemistry.
 The size of the department, combined with the great infrastructure for scientific research that exists at the University of Illinois, guarantees that all incoming students will be able to choose a research project congruent with their goals and interests.

 The well-prepared student can satisfy the formal course requirement within two years (often less) by taking five courses of graduate credit.
-The selection of these courses is, to a large extent, an individual matter, with the student's research interests and long-range plans being major factors in determining their selection.
+The selection of these courses is, to a large extent, an individual matter, with the student's research interests and long-range plans as major factors in determining their selection.
 Courses both within and outside the department can be chosen.

 In addition to the formal courses, students are expected to attend and participate in the departmental seminar program.
-Participation generally involves presenting a talk on a topic from the chemical literature during the second year of graduate work, as well as a second seminar, which may take a variety of forms.
+Participation generally involves presenting a talk on a topic from the chemical literature during the second year of graduate work.

-The preliminary exam is usually completed before the end of the third year and is designed to evaluate the student's research.
+The preliminary exam is usually completed in the first semester of the third year and is designed to evaluate the student's research.
 It involves a written research proposal, a written progress report on the thesis research project, and an oral discussion of a research proposal or the research progress of the student.
-The final exam, taken when the thesis work is completed, is an oral exam on the thesis project.
+The final exam, taken when the thesis work is completed, is an oral presentation of the thesis project.